A week to forget: Hobbled D-backs try to overcome adversity - WHIZ News

 The team’s high-priced veteran starting pitcher has been ineffective.
 The reconstructed bullpen is down three arms at the moment.

-Other than that, things are going just fine for the Diamondbacks six games into the season.
+Other than that, things are going just fine for the Diamondbacks seven games into the season.

 In the long slog that is Major League Baseball’s 162-game schedule, panicking after a 2-5 start could be viewed as alarmist.
 But it’s hard to imagine things going much worse for a team that has the unenviable task of chasing the defending world champion Los Angeles Dodgers and loaded San Diego Padres in the NL West.